viamrobotics/docs/docs/how-tos/upload-data.md

 {{% tablestep link="/services/data/" %}}
 **1. Navigate to your machine**

-In the Viam mobile app, log in, then select an organization by clicking on the menu icon in the top left corner and tapping an organization.
+In the Viam mobile app, select an organization by clicking on the menu icon in the top left corner and tapping an organization.

 Tap the **Locations** tab and select a location, then select the machine you want your data to be associated with.